Blog 10 Best AI Observability Tools for LLMs (2026)

 3. What metrics should be tracked for effective AI observability?

-• Latency (end-to-end, token-level, external API latency)
+• Latency (end-to-end, token-level, and external API)

 • Throughput (inference volume and concurrency)

-• Drift (semantic shifts in inputs/outputs over time)
+• Drift (semantic shifts over time)

-• Hallucinations (factually incorrect or misleading outputs)
+• Hallucinations (incorrect or misleading output)

-• Anomalies (unexpected errors or failure spikes)
+• Anomalies (error or failure spikes)

 4. Are there open-source AI observability tools available?